nashville-software-school/foundations-course/documentation/docker-compose-draft.md

 You now have a **professional full-stack development environment** that starts with a single command!

-### Step 6: Run in Background Mode
+### Step 6: Run in Background Mode (Optional)

-If you prefer to run everything in the background:
+If you prefer to run everything in the background without seeing the logs:

 ```bash
 docker compose up -d